MD/Master of Business Administration (MBA)

 - Wharton Health Care Management - Student profiles — here you will find current/recent student profiles, Resume Books with info on graduates, summer internship placement lists, and permanent placement lists.
 All of these resources indicate different ways you can use the MBA.

-- Perelman School of Medicine (PSOM) Office of Admissions and Financial Aid — As soon as a student is considering the pursuit of an integrated dual degree program, financial aid counseling and planning is strongly advised.
+- Perelman School of Medicine (PSOM) Financial Aid Office — As soon as a student is considering the pursuit of an integrated dual degree program, financial aid counseling and planning is strongly advised.

 Perelman medical students interested in the MBA program may opt to take a MBA course in the Fall or Spring of their first year or Fall of their second year of Medical School, before applying to Wharton, so they have a better understanding of what the program entails.

-Once a student has applied for the MD/MBA program , the student must notify Helene Weinberg, Registrar of the PSOM, with his/her intention to pursue the MD/MBA.
+Once a student has applied for the MD/MBA program , the student must notify the Registrar of the PSOM with his/her intention to pursue the MD/MBA.

 The MBA degree is composed of 19 credit units: